1. Home

 A Pareto diagram is a visual representation of the percent of error assigned to each possible cause.
 A vertical line is dropped from 80% of the cumulative percent curve to the x-axis.
 Possible causes to the left of this vertical line account for 80% of the observed error and are considered most important to include in PCA.
 Possible causes to the right of this vertical line account for fewer than 20% of the observed error and are considered less important at this time.

-After review of the Pareto diagram, it is determined that the PCA will be two-fold.
-To address analytic concerns, the assay will be re-validated according to existing recommendations for ER validations to align assay conditions more closely with those of laboratories using similar clone/platform.
+After reviewing the Pareto diagram, it’s determined that the PCA will be twofold.
+To address analytic concerns, the assay will be re-validated according to existing recommendations for ER validations, to align assay conditions more closely with those of laboratories using similar clone/platform.
 To address pathologist intraobserver variability and read-out error, the laboratory will consider digital image analysis.

 All pathologists will also be reminded of the 2020 ASCO/CAP ER/PR guideline updates and the instituted laboratory policy for prospective adjudication of ER low positive and ER negative cases.
 For example, an internal policy is implemented in which any case within or approaching the 1–10% low positive category is shown to a second pathologist before reporting, with any discordance reconciled by a third pathologist.